 United Concierge may, in its discretion, agree to comply with non-required restriction requests, unless otherwise required by law.

-You must make your restriction requests in writing to our Compliance Department via the contact information set forth at the very end of this notice.
+You must make your restriction requests in writing to our Medical Records Department via the contact information set forth at the very end of this notice.
 United Concierge will not ask you about the reason for your request.
 United Concierge will attempt to accommodate all reasonable requests.

 You have the right to a paper copy of this notice at any time, even if you have agreed to receive this notice electronically.

-To obtain a paper copy of this notice, ask our Compliance Department via the contact information set forth at the very end of this notice.
+To obtain a paper copy of this notice, ask our Medical Records Department via the contact information set forth at the very end of this notice.

 United Concierge reserves the right to change this notice and any of our other privacy or security policies at any time, and the changes will apply to all information we already have about you.
 United Concierge will post a copy of the most recent notice in United Concierge’s facilities and on our website.
 The notice will identify the effective date and will be available upon request.